H-chauvet/NautiluxTest/README.md

 3rd step : Set up the database and the project using 'python3.9 manage.py migrate --run-syncdb'

-4rd step : Start the project using 'python3.9 manage.py runserver'
+4rd step : Start the project using 'python3.9 manage.py runserver' or 'python manage.py runserver'

 # Using the API